minio/docs-vsphere/source/tutorials/deploy-minio-tenant.rst

            - Description

          * - :guilabel:`Set Custom Image Registry`
-           - Enables using a private Docker repository for retrieving docker images for deploying the MinIO Tenant.
+           - Enables using a private Docker repository for retrieving Docker images for deploying the MinIO tenant.

          * - :guilabel:`Endpoint`
            - The URL endpoint for the private Docker repository.